 6. What about Medicaid reimbursement?

 Provider reimbursement is changing fast – insurance and Medicare will now cover some services.
 Medicare coverage is required by law in some cases.
 For example, the FAST Act (Furthering Access to Stroke Telemedicine) requires Medicare to reimburse providers for providing a specific type of telemedicine for stroke victims, known as tele-stroke care.

 Forty-nine states and the District of Columbia have some form of written definitive Medicaid reimbursement for telehealth in their public program, according to The National Telehealth Policy Center.
 Massachusetts is the only state without such a definitive policy.

 Telemedicine is a growing industry that is gaining in popularity among patients, payers, and practitioners.
 For more information about telemedicine and the benefits, it can provide, consult with telemedicine professional.

-Article you may find interesting – Healthcare 2.0 The Future Of Telehealth
+Also Read – Healthcare 2.0 The Future Of Telehealth